 I like to use dark chocolate with a high percentage of cocoa solids because those varieties tend to contain very little added sugar.
 Here’s a brand I recommend that is very low in refined sugar and contains 90% cocoa solids:

-This recipe calls for pure vanilla extract.
+This recipe calls for vanilla extract.
 Be sure to use pure vanilla extract as opposed to artificial vanilla if possible because the flavour is so much better.

 How to make them